geshna/keep-up/README.md

 We learned to use Firebase hosting and Cloud Functions to update data from our app in real time.
 We worked to set up documents/collections with Firestore in order to store data for each user to keep track of each habit, the length of time they have continued a habit, their friends list, their user authentication, and more.

 Building the backend:
--To log each user’s habits and friends, we created a series of documents and collections to store each user’s habits and the corresponding days at which the person performed that habit.
+* To log each user’s habits and friends, we created a series of documents and collections to store each user’s habits and the corresponding days at which the person performed that habit.
 We then retrieved the data to be displayed in a habit log on the “trends” page.
--To create the challenges board, we used the real-time database for users to easily post (to firebase) new “healthy habit challenges” they would like to pose to their friends as well as receive/accept (read from firebase) “healthy habit challenges” from other users.
+* To create the challenges board, we used the real-time database for users to easily post (to firebase) new “healthy habit challenges” they would like to pose to their friends as well as receive/accept (read from firebase) “healthy habit challenges” from other users.

 ## What we learned

 Our Key Takeaways Are...
--In app development, it is key to focus on building minimal key features before adding too many features!
+* In app development, it is key to focus on building minimal key features before adding too many features!
--We learned how to read, store, and write data to Firebase!
+* We learned how to read, store, and write data to Firebase!
--XCode storyboard conflicts are nasty!
+* XCode storyboard conflicts are nasty!

 ## What's next for Keep Up